Advanced Numerics for Uncertainty and Bayesian Inference in Science

 Probabilistic numerical methods have emerged over the last decade as a holistic view on computation as inference.
 They provide a unifying language that can leverage empirical and mechanistic information.

-Research Program Objectives
+Research Program Outline

 This proposal outlines a research program to complement and scale probabilistic numerical methods to enrich the quantitative scientist's toolbox along three axes: